furonglegend/spathrag/README.md

 pip install -e .
 ```
 ## Acknowledge
 This project code is only used for principle explanation.
 The code is only used as an early version.
+Due to considerations of applying for software copyright and some modules involving multi-party development, there is no relevant permission.